Joshua-Xie/cepheus/data/public/README.md

 The `local` sub-folder name holds the default vagrant build information as an example.
 For real production environments it's suggested that you use the `private` sub-folder instead of this one.

 ANY files located in the `public` folder and NOT the sub-folders should be considered common to all data centers.

+OS specific data files should be in both 'public' and 'private'.
+Once passed through the template engine the output will go into the sub-folder of the specified data center.